Confinement within the use of Minkowski space integral representation: Introduction

-QCD is gauge quantum field theory.
-Thus to be manageable in practice, it requires a particular gauge fixing.
-Owing to a given gauge a particular confinement pictures have emerged.
+In principle, theoretical search for a confined modes in QFT could be equivalent for proving of the absence of particle modes in the time ordered product of associated field: the quark and the gluon propagators, in QCD for instance.
+For this purpose we follow the integral representation methods \cite{SAJHEP,COR1982,VSJA2003,DEWE1977,SAUFBS,trans,SAB2007,MESA20,sau2,MS2021,sau1,YPNFS2021,sau3,DFPY2022,SAULI} developed for purpose of solution of Schwinger-Dyson equations (SDEs).
+These methods offer the solution in the entire Minkowski space and the presence or absence of particle modes can be very obvious: one can or one does not see the on mass shell pole in the propagator (unphysical poles that do not appears in S-matrix are allowed, they can emerge in special choices of gauge and renormalization schemes and we do not discussed them here.
+In models considered here, the only example is the massless pole in longitudinal part of the gauge propagator).
+Owing to other gauges a different confinement pictures have emerged in history.
 The Gribov-Zwanziger picture of confinement \cite{GR1978},\cite{ZW1989} is established in Coulomb gauge \cite{ERS2007}, while not confirmed in the class of linear gauges (e.g. in Landau gauge), where the lattice simulation of ghost propagator does not show enhancement- the required condition for the Gribov-Zwanziger scenario.
 Other scenario of confinement- the vortex condensation \cite{1a,1b,1c,1d,1e,1f} with associated condensation of magnetic monopoles are detected on lattices in special gauges \cite{4},\cite{5},\cite{6}, e.g. in maximal Abelian gauge \cite{7}.
-Thus a different manifestation and realizations of confinement exist in various gauges, while they do not show up in other gauges.
-Reflecting the difficulty of calculation performance, an overwhelming majority of canonical Schwinger-Dyson equations (SDEs) studies exist in the Landau gauge- a single example ($\xi=0$) out of a larger class of linear gauges.
+Obviously, different manifestation and realizations of confinement exist in various gauges, while they do not show up in other gauges.